Do I Have a Civil Claim for Damages Against the Intoxicated Motorist who Injured me?

 Wondering How To Sue The Drunk Driver Who Injured You?

-Rosenfeld Injury Lawyers has represented many victims of drunk driving accidents.
+Rosenfeld Injury Lawyers LLC has represented many victims of drunk driving accidents.
 We know the best ways to go after the person or company that caused your injuries.
-Also, we can fight for your rights on contingency which means that you won’t pay for our services or any expenses unless you get the recovery that you need.
+Also, we can fight for your rights on contingency which means that you won't pay for our services or any expenses unless you get the recovery that you need.
 Want to get started today?
-Call Rosenfeld Injury Lawyers and we can get the ball rolling as soon as possible.
+Contact Rosenfeld Injury Lawyers LLC and we can get the ball rolling as soon as possible.